NREL/NS3-C-V2X-Cosimulation-Framework/README.md

 The program will issue prompts for the IP address and port of the remote broker.

 #### Third configuration: local execution
+NOTE: for local execution on HPC, all code will need to be executed on the same cluster.
 To run the co-simulation locally, run the following command in a terminal window:
 ``` bash
 helics_broker -f 2